karpolan/apollo-tutorial/README.md

 ## Client

-Built usin ReactJS.
+Built using ReactJS.
 Sources in `./client` folder.